OESJ District Safety Plan

 School Safety Drills

 The OESJ CSD will conduct fire (evacuation) drills and lock down drills as required by education law and regulation and the fire code without exceptions.
+One emergency release drill will also be conducted as required by NYSED.
+If summer school is being held at a building, it is required to do 2 fire drills.
 Embedded programs will participate in home school drills as required.
 Drills will be conducted in a manner that maintains social distancing at exits and gathering points outside the building, while still preparing students to respond in emergencies.

 Back to the top